Why invest in small caps and the AlphaWealth Prime Small & Mid Cap (AWSM) Fund? Read this for important background.

-- Buying companies, not sectors: We are extremely focused bottom-up stock pickers, as small cap shares rarely dominate their markets and the gems are often hidden below the macro-economic data that clouds the markets.
+- Bottom-up stock selection: We are extremely focused bottom-up stock pickers, as small cap shares rarely dominate their markets and gems are often hidden far below the macro-economic data and noise that cloud the markets.

-If you already know that you want to invest into the AWSM Fund, then here are the necessary steps to open an account and invest directly:
+If you already know that you want to invest in the AWSM Fund, then here are the necessary steps to open an account and invest directly:

 Download the following the application form here: AlphaWealth Investment Application Form